 The question now is, how may prebiotics aid those struggling with IBS?
 There is a growing body of evidence suggesting that regular consumption of prebiotic-rich foods could potentially alleviate the symptoms of IBS.

-A lire aussi : What Are the Health Benefits of Switching to a Standing Desk at Work?
+A lire également : What Are the Long-Term Health Benefits of Living in Car-Free Urban Quarters?

 A 2022 study published on PubMed examined the effects of a prebiotic-rich diet on patients with IBS.
 Participants who received a daily dose of prebiotics saw a reduction in symptoms such as bloating and stomach pain compared to those who did not.
 Although the study was limited by a small sample size, the results suggested that prebiotics may play a role in managing IBS symptoms.